Museum School Programs

 How to Book Programs and Edukits

-Contact Michelle Davidson-Yee, Education Programs Specialist, at MIDavidson-Yee@surrey.ca to book school programs and Edukits.
+Contact Michelle Davidson-Yee, Education Programs Specialist, at MIDavidson-Yee@surrey.ca for inquiries and to book Edukits.

 Working with Homeschoolers

 Did you know Museum of Surrey offers options for homeschool students that fit with the BC curriculum?
 All ten programs are available to homeschoolers, which includes program plans, teacher notes, PowerPoints, photographs and so much more!
 Homeschoolers also have access to our four rentable Edukits that contain archival materials, artifacts and comprehensive teacher notes.
 To inquire about a program for your home school/distance learning group, call 604-592-6954 or email firstname.lastname@example.org.

 The next fair is coming up on April 29 - 30, 2022!
 Learn more.